 Performance outcomes Examples that achieve aspects of the Performance Outcomes f. provides a strong active connection to Kippa-Ring Station through the provision of, or linkages to, a pedestrian promenade; g. promotes a strong visual connection linking Kippa-Ring Station to the centre.
 Acc essibility and permeability PO15 Development contributes to greater permeability within the precinct by facilitating a network of convenient and safe pedestrian walkways, cycle ways and mid block connections.
 No example provided.
 Car parking PO1 6 E16 The number of car parking spaces is managed to: Car parking is s provided at the follo owing rates: a. provide for the parking of visitors and employees that is appropriate to the use and the sites proximity to public and active transport options; Land use Maximum number of Car Spaces to be Provided Minimum Number of Car Spaces to be Provided b. not include an oversupply of car parking spaces.
-Non-residential 1 per 30m 2 of GFA 1 per 50m 2 of GFA e - Refer to Planning scheme policy - Integrated transport essment for guidance on how to achieve compliance with this Residential - Permanent/long term N/A 1 per dwelling some.
+Non-residential 1 per 30m 2 of GFA 1 per 50m 2 of GFA e - Refer to Planning scheme policy - Integrated transport essment for guidance on how to achieve compliance with this Residential - Permanent/long term N/A 1 per dwelling ome.
 Residential - Serviced/short term 3 per 4 dwellings + staff spaces 1 per 5 dwellings + staff spaces Note - Car parking rates are to be rounded up to the nearest whole number.
 Note - Allocation of car parking spaces to dwellings is at the discretion of the developer.
 Note - Residential - Permanent/long term includes: Multiple dwelling (49) , Relocatable home park (62) , Residential care facility (65) , Retirement facility (67) .
 Note - Residential - Services/short term includes: Rooming accommodation (69) or Short-term accommodation (77) .
 Note - The above rates exclude car parking spaces for people with a disability required by Disability Discrimination Act 1992 or the relevant disability discrimination legislation and standards.
-P01 P017 provided.
+P01 PO17 provided.
 Car parking is designed to avoid the visual impact of large areas of surface car parking on the streetscape.

-Per formance outcomes Examples that achieve aspects of the Performance Outcomes PO18 Car parking design includes innovative solutions, including on-street parking and shared parking areas.
+Performance outcomes Examples that achieve aspects of the Performance Outcomes PO18 Car parking design includes innovative solutions, including on-street parking and shared parking areas.
 Note - Refer to Planning scheme policy - Integrated design for details and examples of on-street parking.
 No example provided.
-PO1 19 E19 The design of car parking areas:a. does not impact on the safety of the external road network;b. ensures the safe movement of vehicles within the site.
-All car parking areas are designed and constructed in accordance with Australian Standard AS2890.1 Parking facilities Part 1: Off-street car parking. prio 20 safety and efficiency of pedestrian movement is ritised in the design of car parking areas through viding pedestrian paths in car parking areas that are: located along the most direct pedestrian routes between building entrances, car parks and adjoining uses; protected from vehicle intrusion through the use of physical and visual separation (e.g. wheel stops, trees etc); are of a width to allow safe and efficient access for prams and wheelchairs.
+PO1 9 E19 The design of car parking areas:a. does not impact on the safety of the external road network;b. ensures the safe movement of vehicles within the site.
+All car parking areas are designed and constructed in accordance with Australian Standard AS2890.1 Parking facilities Part 1: Off-street car parking.
+PO20 The safety and efficiency of pedestrian movement is prioritised in the design of car parking areas through providing pedestrian paths in car parking areas that are: a. located along the most direct pedestrian routes between building entrances, car parks and adjoining uses; b. protected from vehicle intrusion through the use of physical and visual separation (e.g. wheel stops, trees etc); c. are of a width to allow safe and efficient access for prams and wheelchairs.
 No example provided.
-Not faci ycle parking and end of trip facilities e - Building work to which this code applies constitutes Major Deve lities prescribed in the Queensland Development Code MP 4.1. ment requirements for end of trip PO21 E21.1 а.
-End of trip facilities are provided for employees or occupants, in the building or on-site within a reasonable walking distance, and include: Minimum bicycle parking facilities are provided in accordance with the table below (rounded up to the nearest whole number). adequate bicycle parking and storage Use Minimum Bicycle Parking facilities; and
+Bicycle parking and end of trip facilities Note - Building work to which this code applies constitutes Major Development for purposes of development requirements for end of trip facilities prescribed in the Queensland Development Code MP 4.1.
+PO2 21 E21.1 a.
+End of trip facilities are provided for employees or occupants, in the building or on-site within a reasonable walking distance, and include: Minimum bicycle parking facilities are provided in accordance with the table below (rounded up to the nearest whole number). adequate bicycle parking and storage facilities; and Use Minimum Bicycle Parking Residential uses comprised